The Law Foundation of Ontario has evolved in many ways since it was first created in 1974, while staying true to its access to justice mandate.

 2005: Roy & Ria McMurtry Endowment

-In 2006, the LFO created the Community Leadership in Justice Fellowships.
+In 2006, the Foundation created the Community Leadership in Justice Fellowship.
 This program funds two community leaders for a sabbatical at a post-secondary institution.
 This enables the Fellow, the academic institution, and the public interest organization to pursue ways to address distinct and challenging aspects of the law and the justice system.
 Learn more…

 2006: Law & Innovation Fund

-The LFO expanded its outreach with the creation of a one-time Law and Innovation Fund.
+The Foundation expanded its outreach with the creation of a one-time Law and Innovation Fund.
 The aim was to fund projects to address critical gaps facing disadvantaged population groups, enabling them to better understand and act on their legal rights.
-The LFO solicited applications from across Ontario that related to six themes:
+The Foundation solicited applications from across Ontario that related to six themes:

 - The working poor